 Prenatal Vitamin Recommendations That Won’t Make You Sick

 There are a few companies that have gone above and beyond to make sure that everything about their prenatal vitamin is helpful, easily absorbed, and won’t make you sick.
 These are my best prenatal vitamin recommendations to use if your current prenatal vitamin is making you sick.

 My Top Prenatal Recommendation: This Is Needed Prenatal Vitamin

 When moms Julia Sawaya and Ryan Woodberry discovered they had nutritional deficiencies in pregnancy even after doing everything right – they set out to make a change.
 When they looked at the research, they found that even though 97% of women take a prenatal (in the US) 95% still have nutritional deficiencies.
 They set out to create a vitamin that would meet the needs of all Mama’s to Be.
 Clinically tested and inspired by nature – these are our favorite prenatal vitamins to recommend.

-Use code BRAVELY for 20% of a one time purchase or three months of the subscribe and save option.
+Use code SBB20 for 20% of a one time purchase or three months of the subscribe and save option.

 My Second Prenatal Recommendation: Eu Naturals

 Eu Naturals in one of the most empowering companies there is.
 If you prefer your vitamin in the form of a capsule, this is absolutely the best one out there.
 With Folate instead of folic acid, DHA to support healthy brain development and 25 vitamins and minerals in a organic, whole food formula, you can’t go wrong.

 Plus, for each bottle sold, they provide a year of vitamins to a child in need.